 Prepare for Big Data’s big opportunities.

-With your Master of Science in Data Science from Utica College, you’ll have the technical skills to analyze data and the know-how to turn that information into action.
+With your Master of Science in Data Science from Utica University, you’ll have the technical skills to analyze data and the know-how to turn that information into action.

 - DATA SCIENTIST RANKED #1 JOB IN AMERICA FOR OPPORTUNITY, SALARY, JOB SATISFACTION1